ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 );
 ```

 The first `true/false` argument tells the `CudaTransferer` to transfer to or from the GPU device.
-The second `0` argument is the cuda device index.
+The second `0` argument is the CUDA device index.

 ## Synchronous memory transfers

-The hardware manager provides a method `transfer_data_sync` which has similar API to the asynchronous variant and it performs the transfer synchronously.
+The hardware manager provides a method `transfer_data_sync` which has a similar API to the asynchronous variant and it performs the transfer synchronously.
 It again delegates the call to a proper `MemoryTransferer` and calls the `transfer_sync` method on it.

 This method has a default implementation that simply waits for the asynchronous operation to finish, but we can override it to provide a more suitable implementation.

-Synchronous memory transfers are only used in hubs in the `peek_top_chunk` method, if the chunk is not yet present in the requested device.
-Otherwise hubs transfer data asynchronously to not block the scheduler thread.
+Synchronous memory transfers are only used in hubs in the `peek_top_chunk` method if the chunk is not yet present in the requested device.
+Otherwise, hubs transfer data asynchronously to not block the scheduler thread.

 ## Dummy GPU

 Sometimes, we may not have access to a GPU device, yet we want to develop and test our pipeline.
 We might want to do that to debug all the memory transfers and buffer allocations for the GPU (e.g. our pipeline might stop prematurely if we do not have enough envelopes allocated).
 We might also want to do that as a fallback in case the computer running the pipeline does not have a GPU available.

 The dummy GPU, from the perspective of the pipeline, is yet another device with the index `Device::DUMMY_GPU_INDEX`.
-Memory transfers from the host to the dummy gpu do happen, like with any other device, but the buffers allocated for the dummy GPU are actually just plain `malloc` RAM allocations on the host and can be accessed by the CPU just like `Device::HOST_INDEX` buffers.
+Memory transfers from the host to the dummy gpu do happen, like with any other device, but the buffers allocated for the dummy GPU are just plain `malloc` RAM allocations on the host and can be accessed by the CPU just like `Device::HOST_INDEX` buffers.

 The corresponding memory transferers are not registered in the hardware manager by default, so we need to call the following method before using the dummy GPU: